On this page

 depending on the basis for refusal.

-The RRT also examines the applicant's claims against the Refugees Convention and the complementary protection criteria, providing an informal, non-adversarial setting to hear evidence.
+The RRT examines the applicant's claims against the Refugees Convention and the complementary protection criteria, providing an informal, non-adversarial setting to hear evidence.

 Reviews by the RRT must occur within three months of application.
 Cases where these time limits are not met are subject to periodic reports to Parliament.